 Tourism Resilience Plan

-The Northern Territory Government is working to deliver a tourism resilience plan that will help minimise the impacts of the Australian bushfires and the Coronavirus outbreak on the Territory’s tourism industry and the communities it supports.
+The Northern Territory Government is working to deliver a tourism resilience plan that will help minimise the impacts of the Australian bushfires and the Coronavirus global pandemic on the Territory’s tourism industry and the communities it supports.

-We are already seeing some effects of these two events here in the Northern Territory on the people of our industry, their families and the local communities for which tourism is a lifeblood.
+The two crises have significantly impacted us in the Northern Territory, including the people of our industry, their families and the local communities for which tourism is a lifeblood.

 Now is the time for us to band together, to mitigate to the best of our combined abilities against these impacts.